dao-duc-tung/auto-audition/README.md

 I create 2 threads.
 One thread is to control the keys.
 The other one is to control when we should hit Ctrl.

-I also define "one loop" is the period of time that the marker run from the head to the end (tail) or the perfect bar.
+I also define "one loop" is the period of time that the marker runs from the head to the end (tail) or the perfect bar.

 <p align="center">